 Learning from constructive criticism is how your child can develop an understanding of some of the most important life lessons.
 However, it is not as easy as it sounds.
 Children do not do very well in dealing with criticism and therefore, it is up to the parent to make it easier for their children to process negative feedback and gain lessons from it.

 Particularly with social media platforms, your children are very vulnerable to criticism from their peers.
 I firmly believe that it is essential to teach your precious child that other people’s opinions of them have nothing to do with your child.
 What others think of your child is their business, or as the case may be, their problem.
 There is an ingenious childhood rhyme that goes: “Sticks and stones may break my bones but words will never hurt me.”

-Generally, the loop of feedbacks that your children may find themselves trapped into begins at school.
+Generally, the loop of feedback that your children may find themselves trapped in begins at school.
 The first step is to encourage your child to be comfortable enough to express their feelings and opinions in front of you.

 Following their expression, you might want to empathize with their feeling of embarrassment or guilt.
 Ensure that you start with the acknowledgment of their emotions in a way that they are more likely to respond.